SEAT e-Scooter concept unveiled

 The size of the battery – which is removable to make charging more convenient – isn’t given, but the e-Scooter returns a claimed range of 71 miles.
 SEAT estimates that a full charge will cost around 60p.

-The electric scooter forms part of the brand’s ‘urban micromobility strategy’, which also spawned the SEAT Minimo quadricycle concept earlier this year.
+The e-Scooter forms part of the brand’s ‘urban micromobility strategy’, which also spawned the SEAT Minimo quadricycle concept in February 2019.

-SEAT confirmed that further development of the concept would happen in conjunction with Silence, an electric-motorcycle specialist based in Barcelona.
-However, no timeframe has been given for the arrival of a production model.
+SEAT confirmed that further development of the concept will happen in conjunction with Silence, an electric-motorcycle specialist based in Barcelona.
+The e-Scooter will be built at the company’s facility in Molins de Rei, Spain.